 Jewelry Insurance Guide

-Is my jewelry covered under homeowners insurance?
+Are my jewelry covered by home insurance?

 Types of compensation methods for your jewelry insurance

-2. Replacement Jewelry Coverage
+2. Replacement jewelry coverage

 What jewelry should you insure?